openstack-archive/tricircle/doc/source/multi-pod-installation-devstack.rst

 is created with the default network type: local.
 Local type network will be only presented in one pod.
 If a local type network is already hosting virtual machines in one pod, you can not use it to boot virtual machine in another pod.
-That is to say, local type network doesn't support cross-pod l2 networking.
+That is to say, local type network doesn't support cross-Neutron l2 networking.

-With multi-pod installation of the Tricircle, you can try out cross-pod l2 networking and cross-pod l3 networking features.
+With multi-pod installation of the Tricircle, you can try out cross-Neutron l2 networking and cross-Neutron l3 networking features.

-To support cross-pod l2 networking, we have added both VLAN and VxLAN network type to the Tricircle.
+To support cross-Neutron l2 networking, we have added both VLAN and VxLAN network type to the Tricircle.
 When a VLAN type network created via the central Neutron server is used to boot virtual machines in different pods, local Neutron server in each pod will create a VLAN type network with the same VLAN